 Designed to teach students the foundational principles of marketing in the digital age, this course uses current case studies and engaging, real-world scenarios to help students recognize and analyze marketing in business as well as in everyday life.
 Curated OER readings, videos, simulations and other learning activities introduce students to the principles of marketing.
 Unlike some marketing texts that treat digital marketing as an add-on, these course materials incorporate the use of data, digital communications and digital marketing strategies throughout the course, reflecting modern marketing in practice.

-This book has benefited from the contributions of many people, including Lynn Addison, Katherine Bray, Kimberly Bretzman, Hernadi Budisantoso, Nate Cottrell, Sean Cullen, Christian David, Colby Dutton, Breana Fallon, Rebecca Glauner, Howard Ha, Georgia Kleinwolterink, Michael Kovens, Kerrin Kröger, Leanne Marchand, Breanne Miller, Philip Noynosoudachanh, John Panou, Javier Sergio Pedroza, Erik Robinson, Ryan Seiler, Jennie Smith, Jami Stevens, Nyx Storm, Emma Suris, Sharon Weis, and Hailey Williams.
+This book has benefited from the contributions of many people, including Lynn Addison, Katherine Bray, Kimberly Bretzman, Hernadi Budisantoso, Nate Cottrell, Sean Cullen, Christian David, Colby Dutton, Breana Fallon, Rebecca Glauner, Howard Ha, Georgia Kleinwolterink, Michael Kovens, Kerrin Kröger, Leanne Marchand, Breanne Miller, Philip Noynosoudachanh, John Panou, Javier Sergio Pedroza, Aaron Reyes, Erik Robinson, Ryan Seiler, Jennie Smith, Jami Stevens, Nyx Storm, Emma Suris, Sharon Weis, and Hailey Williams.

 Lumen Learning courseware is based on open educational resources (OER).
 When we can find well designed, effective OER that are appropriately licensed, we use them in our courseware.
 When we can’t find pre-existing OER, we create original content and license it as OER (under a Creative Commons Attribution license).